C1-SoftwareEngineeringSummit/NotesUI/Notes/StepByStepInstructions.md

 > The `noteStore` should look familiar, it's the same **EnvironmentObject** we used before.
 >
-> You can alt-click on `presentationMode` to see that it's a binding to a presentationMode instance.
+> You can ⌥ + click on `presentationMode` to see that it's a binding to a presentationMode instance.
 We'll get into bindings later.
 However, `@Environment(\.presentationMode) var presentationMode` is very similar to `@EnvironmentObject`, but it is accessing a global environment that is already populated by SwiftUI with system-wide settings.
 We will use this later to dismiss our view.
 >
 > The last two variables are marked `@State`.
 This means that these vars will be stored by SwiftUI in special internal memory.
 These vars can be bound to `View`s in our `AddNoteView`, and as soon as the value of a `@State` property changes, SwiftUI will rebuild the `View` to accommodate these changes.
 >